ZawadiSumba66/restaurant-js/README.md

 # Restaurant Page

 > A restaurant web app where the menu ,about and contact information is displayed in a tabbed layout.
-## Built With

-- JavaScript
-- CSS
-- Bootstrap

 ## Screenshot

 ![](src/assets/screenshot.png)